 Fast Track | Online | No GRE

-You can choose to complete the degree in as few as 12 months, or attend part time and build a flexible course schedule that suits your needs.
+You can choose to complete the fully online degree in as few as 12 months, or attend part time and build a flexible course schedule that suits your needs.
 Full-time students will take two courses over two summer semesters and three classes each fall and spring semesters.

 - Demonstrate higher level skills in critical thinking

 - Master written and multimedia platforms to communicate clearly and effectively to inform and engage audiences

 - Demonstrate the ability to conduct foundational research applicable to mass communication

 - Apply tools and technologies required for mass communication workplaces

 - Demonstrate media leadership skills, including entrepreneurial, managerial and writing competencies that show they are capable of leading a diverse, equitable and inclusive workplace.